Associate of Science in Paralegal (AS)

 - Perform legal research and prepare legal documents

 - Apply principles of legal ethics, and recognize legal limits pertaining to the duties a paralegal can and cannot perform

-Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: paralegal, legal secretary, legal document assistant, and lawyer assistant.
+Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: paralegal AKA legal assistant, legal secretary, and legal document preparer.

 College of the Sequoias' Associate Degree General Education (COS-GE) *

 |REQUIRED MAJOR COURSES||30|

 |BUS 184||Business Communications||3|